adityaprabhu16/farmgrid-ui/README.md

 # farmgrid-ui
-The web-service UI for FarmGrid - API and User Data Management.
+MN Cup Semifinalist project: The web-service UI for FarmGrid sensor platform - API and User Data Management.
 FarmGrid is an IoT based solution for farms and lawns that includes cloud backend integration.

 Navigation:
 1. index.html - Home page of website.
 This is where the charts and project description currently are.